omerfarukz/autocomplete/README.md

-# Auto Complete Library for DotNetCore
+# Autocomplete Library for DotNetCore
 - Fully Persistent and Memory support
 - Ultra lightweight and powerful
 - Ready to use in web and desktop